 In addition to a strong elevation control, precipitation in the Himalaya is sourced from two moisture regimes – the Indian Summer Monsoon (ISM) and Winter Westerly Disturbances (WWD) – each of which has a distinct isotopic signature due to its source, path, and precipitation intensity.
 The ISM originates in the Bay of Bengal and Indian Ocean and moves across the Indian subcontinent before intersecting with the orographic barrier of Himalaya (Bookhagen and Burbank, 2010).
 WWD moisture originates in the Mediterranean, Black, and Caspian Seas and follow a continental path across the Middle East and Central Asia before reaching the western edge of the Himalaya (Barry, 2008; Cannon et al., 2015; Lang & Barros, 2004).
 The bulk of ISM precipitation falls as rain from June to September while WWD precipitation is deposited as snowpack from December to April (Barry, 2008; Bookhagen and Burbank, 2010; Lang and Barros, 2004).
-Deuterium excess (d-excess), which is derived as a deviation from the global meteoric water line (GMWL), is a tool to measure kinetic fractionation effects related to humidity, moisture recycling, and post-deposition processes, including sublimation (Dansgaard, 1964; Froehlich et al., 2002).
-In the Himalaya, d-excess can be used to separate ISM- and WWD-sourced precipitation because the ISM is marked by low d-excess values while WWD have relatively high d-excess values (Balestrini et al., 2016; Hren et al., 2009; Jeelani et al., 2013; Pande et al., 2000).
-Previous studies largely sampled in the post-monsoon season and reflect a dominant ISM moisture source, and little is known about the temporal evolution of surface water isotope values driven by seasonal moisture source variation, particularly the influence of seasonal snowmelt (Grujic et al., 2018; Hren et al., 2009; Meese et al., 2018; Varay et al., 2017; van der Veen et al., 2018).
+Deuterium excess (d-excess) is a tool to measure kinetic fractionation effects related to humidity, moisture recycling, and post-deposition processes, including sublimation (Dansgaard, 1964; Froehlich et al., 2002; Pfahl and Sodemann, 2014).
+Broadly, deuterium excess relates the proportion of 18O and 2H contained in water.
+These proportions are controlled by the physical conditions at the source of precipitation (i.e. humidity, air temperature, and sea surface temperature) as well as the condition during water vapor transport (i.e. mixing and evaporation of different sources) (Froehlich et al., 2002).
+Given the different conditions at the origin and storm pathways of the ISM versus WWD precipitation, the two moistures regimes can be expected to have distinct deuterium excess signatures.
+In the Himalaya, d-excess has been used to separate ISM- and WWD-sourced precipitation because the ISM is marked by low d-excess values while WWD have relatively high d-excess values (Balestrini et al., 2016; Hren et al., 2009; Jeelani et al., 2013; Pande et al., 2000).
+Previous studies of surface water isotope signatures in the Himalaya largely sampled in the post-monsoon season and reflect a dominant ISM moisture source, and little is known about the temporal evolution of surface water oxygen and hydrology stable isotope values driven by seasonal moisture source variation, particularly the influence of seasonal snowmelt (Grujic et al., 2018; Hren et al., 2009; Meese et al., 2018; Varay et al., 2017; van der Veen et al., 2018).